 With a price going from 600€ to 1500€ on average, many scuba divers are reluctant to invest in their dry suit.
-As I explained in my article about travelling with your own scuba gear, having your own dry suit will be a matter of comfort and, as a result, a matter of safety.
+Having your own dry suit will be a matter of comfort and, as a result, a matter of safety.
 In the case of this very particular piece of diving equipment, it cannot be truer as diving in cold water is more challenging.
 If you want to keep diving anywhere where the water is cold, here are some ways of acquiring a dry suit for less:

-- Dive shops usually rent dry suits for one season and renew them the following year.
-As a result, they sell for a good price the second-hand dry suits.
+- Dive shops usually rent drysuits for one season and renew them the following year.
+As a result, they sell for a good price second-hand dry suits.
 The advantage is that they are controlled on a regular basis by the dive shop so that you will have less risk of potential issues.

 - Yearly scuba diving shows are usually an excellent way of buying scuba diving gear at more affordable rates.
 You may pay your ticket about 10€, but if you are looking for some pieces of equipment, you are going to make huge savings in the end.
 I saved 150€ on my BCD, and I had 20% off my video lighting system this way.
 Look online for the next scuba diving show in your country.
 The most famous ones are the Boot show in Düsseldorf, Germany and The Paris dive show in France, both in January, the London dive show is in February and the DEMA show in the USA, the biggest, is in Florida or Las Vegas usually in November.

-To sum up, thanks to an opportunity arising, I managed to find the first dry suit I tried at a fantastic price which fitted me the best.
+To sum up, thanks to an opportunity arising, I managed to find the first drysuit I tried at a fantastic price which fitted me the best.
 I now have equipment that matches my needs as a scuba traveller and underwater photographer/videographer.
 It is warm, robust and easy to maintain.
-My first dives in Scotland wearing it confirmed it: I had finally found the one!
+My first dives in the Scottish lochs confirmed it: I had finally found the one!